Web under local loads – Hand calculations

 Let’s get back to the simple truss in the first example for a moment.
 The one without slippage was able to take a lot of load without much deformation, but the one with the slippage had to deform in order to carry the same load.
 Both could safely carry the load, but since here they will cooperate they will deform together…

-Since continuous truss will deform only “a little”, the truss with the slippage will never reach the deformation needed for it to carry the load.
-It may “close” the gaps in the connections (there are far more here than in the first example) but even then continuous truss will be greatly overloaded.
+Since a continuous truss will deform only “a little”, the truss with the slippage will never reach the deformation needed for it to carry the load.
+It may “close” the gaps in the connections (there are far more here than in the first example) but even then continuous trusses will be greatly overloaded.
 This effect called redistribution of forces can be seen in the drawing below, showing capacity ratios in the model with slippages:

-As you can see above the continuous trusses are clearly overloaded (capacity ratio is twice as high as in the first example).
+As you can see above the continuous trusses are clearly overloaded (the capacity ratio is twice as high as in the first example).
 Such redistribution is why slippage is so dangerous.
 If the connections would be evenly spaced in both directions (not a very practical solution to be honest), then such effect will be smaller.
 Sure, deformations would be higher, and some additional forces would appear, but the redistribution of forces wouldn’t be as drastic.

 Some ideas I have described today, you might want to remember:

 Thank you for reading!
 I hope you will find it useful : ) Also I have a surprise for you : ) If you are interested you can subscribe below to get my free FEA essentials course.
 If you have any questions you can always leave them in the comments!